swax/NAISYS/docs/008-supervisor-users.md

 - `delete` is omitted from user actions when viewing self.
 - `revoke` is omitted from permission actions when the target is `(self, supervisor_admin)`.
 - `issue-registration` is omitted unless the caller is admin or self.
+- `clear-password` is omitted unless `hasPassword: true` and the caller is admin or self.
 - `reset-passkeys` is omitted when viewing self.

 State-dependent guards (self-protection, "credential exists") are omitted outright; permission-dependent guards use `permGate()`.